-Due to the current health situation we have taken the decision to suspend safeguarding partnership meetings for the foreseeable future.
-This decision will be continually reviewed, and we may consider options such as moving meetings online, but we understand that partner agencies will be prioritising critical frontline work.
+Due to the current health situation we have taken the decision to move all our partnership meetings online.
+This decision will be continually reviewed, and we understand that partner agencies will be prioritising critical frontline work.

 Below and left is information which you may find useful.

 The Children's Commissioner has published a report into 'Childhood in the Time of COVID', reflecting on the period from March to September 2020.

 On 25th March the Government passed the Coronavirus Act 2020.
 The provisions in the Act will have implications for the work of many of our partner agencies.
 Information for local authority staff regarding Care Act easements under the Coronavirus Act can be found here.
 Information regarding potential changes affecting those with disabilities can be found here.